terencero/vuejs.org/src/v2/style-guide/index.md

 ### Base component names <sup data-p="b">strongly recommended</sup>
+>## @ZORO Exception
+    Use partials folder in components’ folder and put base components in there.

 **Base components (a.k.a. presentational, dumb, or pure components) that apply app-specific styling and conventions should all begin with a specific prefix, such as `Base`, `App`, or `V`.**